 The reputation may have been one of safety, but on 19 May 1902, an explosion occurred that rocked the community.
 The number of men and boys who died that day reached 216, either initially from the blast or from lack of oxygen in the hours afterward.3 Tipton did not die, but John and his three sons did.
 They were Andrew, William, and James McKamey.
 James was the youngest at only 15 years old.
 Tipton also lost one of his sons that day.
 My great-grandfather, John Edward McKamey, was also a coal miner at that time.
 I don’t know why he wasn’t with his family…he just wasn’t.

-The investigation of the blast concluded that gas built up in the mine and when the miners lit their lamps, it exploded.
-The superintendent of the mine, George Camp, was charged with negligence and later acquitted.4 Tipton Hightower was the ventilation furnace operator at the time.
-He was also acquitted of the same charge.
+A probe into the blast concluded that gas built up in the mine and when the miners lit their lamps, it exploded.
+Investigators charged mine superintendent, George Camp, with negligence, but later acquitted him.4 At that time Tipton Hightower served as the ventilation furnace operator.
+He also faced and was acquitted of the same charge.

 Tipton testified before the investigation board regarding the explosion:5